Crocus | A Flower at Your Feet That Heralds the Seasons

 Cultural Significance Around the World

-The crocus is cherished in Europe and Asia as a symbol of “hope” and “renewal.”
-In Europe, crocuses are often seen as heralds of spring, signaling the end of the long winter.
-They are commonly planted in gardens, parks, and at the base of street trees, reminding people of the arrival of early spring.
+In Europe, the crocus is considered a herald of spring, appearing with the snowmelt and marking the end of the long winter.
+They are planted in gardens, parks, and even at the bases of street trees, allowing people to feel the arrival of early spring.

 Historical Episodes